World Hypertension Day: How Much Do You Know About Blood Pressure?

 Eating habits play a vital role in increasing good cholesterol and reducing bad cholesterol.

 Do this: Eat more nuts like walnuts and almonds.
-They contain Omega 3 fatty acid, which helps to raise good cholesterol levels.
+They contain Omega 3 fatty acids, which helps to raise good cholesterol levels.
 Those who believe that meats are the best for taste buds and health, especially to pump the body with protein, must try vegan diets.
-Protein for vegans is no issue, as plant-based diet can also complete protein requirement of the body.
+Protein for vegans is no issue, as a plant-based diet can also complete the protein requirement of the body.
 The bonus point is that such a diet takes care of your heart.
 You will be surprised how light and healthy you feel!
 You would feel motivated on World Hypertension Day.

 11. Don't flood your body

 You need to keep a check on the amount of fluid intake every day.
 Do you know rapid weight gain is an indication that your body is probably retaining fluid?
 Soups, tea, coffee, ice cream, shakes, smoothies, drinks (hard and soft), and other such liquid foods, in addition to water, of course, add up to the total fluids in the body.

 Do this: Drink up to 3 liters of fluids daily.
 They comprise the above-mentioned liquids.
 Please do not exceed the recommended limit.

 12. Be smart.
 Manage stress

 Stress is the reality of today's existence.
 You cannot escape from it.
 Yet, you can learn to manage it so that it does not take a toll on your health.
 The word "hypertension" itself consists of two words "hyper" and "tension."
 When you are high in tension your body takes the "fight or flight" mode and starts making appropriate changes to defend the situation.
 When your body stays in the defense mode continuously for a long time, it gets stressed out.
 That's when health problems start.
 Your heart is the worst hit.

 Do this: Laugh a lot.
 Smile.
 Stop worrying about the future.
 Believe more in God.
 Practice meditation.
 Look for "meditation coach near me."

 World Hypertension Day resolution